ria-com/nomeroff-net/README.md

 The project is now at the initial stage of development, write to us if you are interested in helping us in the formation of a dataset for your country.

+Version 1.0 2.5x faster Nomeroff Net 0.3.x!
+This improvement was achieved by replacing [Mask RCNN](https://github.com/matterport/Mask_RCNN) with a [CenterMask2](https://github.com/youngwanLEE/centermask2) (more modern and high-speed implementation of the instance segmaentation task).
 ## Installation

 ### Installation from Source (Linux)